 You can use a medium heat setting and leave your cold mug of coffee in there for 60 seconds.
 You can then take it out carefully and see whether it’s at a reasonable temperature.
 If not, give it a little longer.
 If it is, time to enjoy it!

 Some people claim microwaving coffee causes cancer, but most scientific studies demonstrate no link between the two.
 However, you might notice that microwaved coffee is more bitter.
-Some people have more sensitivity to taste changes than others, but it’s something you’ll want to keep note of.
+Some people have more sensitivity to taste changes than others, but it’s something you’ll want to keep note of when reheating coffee.

 As for how to microwave coffee specifically, here’s a rough guide:

-- 1Grab your microwaveable coffee mug and fill it ¾ full with coffee
+- 1Grab your microwaveable coffee mug and fill it ¾ full with brewed coffee

 - 2Cover it with a paper towel and put it in the microwave